Director, JFN Israel

 For three years, Maya was the shlicha of the Jewish Federation of Greater Washington.
 She managed the community’s Partnership 2000 initiative with Bet Shemesh/Adulam, and developed and implemented a wide variety of educational and issues related programs.

 And for one year, she worked as the Director of Short Term Programs for the UJIA in England.
 There, too, she worked with youth movements, in various educational settings and with lay leadership.

 Maya has an MBA from the Inter Disciplinary Center (IDC) in Herzeliya.
 She lives in Moshav Olesh where she and husband Ido are parents to Shani, Ella, Alon and Gali.

-Director of Membership and Programs, JFN Israel
+Membership Director, JFN Israel

 Director, Advisory Services, JFN Israel